-- Dye or Pigment Ink (You don’t want an ink that is prone to spreading)
+- Pigment Ink (You don’t want an ink that is prone to spreading)

 Step 2- Cut excess tissue paper around the image.
-If a multiple ply or thick tissue, you may want to separate the layers and use only the top layer.
+If a multiple layer or thick tissue, you will want to separate the layers and use only the top layer.

-Step 4- Starting from the center and working towards the edges, use a heat gun gently over the surface of the wax paper/ candle.
+Step 4- Use a heat gun over the surface of the wax paper/ candle.
+Starting from the center and working towards the edges – you are just trying to melt it a little.
 You don’t have to burn the candle wax.
-If you have good lighting, you can see the the wax paper start to stick to the candle wax.
+If you have good lighting, you can see the wax paper start to stick to the candle wax.
 Make sure all edges are properly sealed.

 Step 5- Peel off the wax paper.
 Voila!
 The tissue paper has magically melted into the candle.
 If done properly, you will not be able to see a texture difference between the tissue paper and the candle.

-Looking for more Easy Holiday Crafts?
+Looking for more Easy Crafts?
 Check these out: